FAQ's

 I’m a total ace with my drone, so I wont need to do the practical stuff right?

 That’s great, with that level of skill you should sail through.
 To obtain an RePL you're required to have a minimum of 5 hours flight time.
-If you have recorded previous hours on your own drone, these can make up part of those hours and you're only require the hours to meet competency (we can have a play around with other aircraft though).
+If you have recorded previous hours on your own drone, these can make up part of those hours and you’ll only require the hours to meet competency (we can have a play around with other aircraft though).

 (Please note: All previous hours must be appropriately logged and inclusion of those hours is up to instructors discretion).

 If you're flying your drone for "sport or recreation" and to share videos with your friends, then the operation is not considered commercial.
-However, if you're flying for money or for any form of economic gain the operation is consider to be a commercial operation and require an RePL.

-You can fly a sub 2KG drone commercially without an RePL in what's called the excluded category (for more details please follow the link to the CASA website).
-We offer a Introduction to Drones course which as the name suggests give you an overview of the aircraft and its components along with several hours behind the sticks.
-If you want to fly any aircraft above 2KG then you will require an RePL.
+The aircraft being flown is 2KG or less within the Standard Operating Conditions (for more details please follow the link to the CASA website).
+We offer an Introduction to Drones course which as the name suggests give you an overview of the aircraft and its components along with several hours behind the sticks.
+Please note that you will still need CASA accreditation and to register your drone to fly for commercial purposes.

-Do I need an ReOC to operate commercially?
+Do I need an ReOC?

 A useful analogy of how an RePL and ReOC interact is that of a taxi company.
-A taxi company requires a business license to transport people which covers the entire organisation and each taxi driver working under this certification requires a commercial drivers license.
+A taxi company requires a business license to transport people which covers the entire organisation and each taxi driver working under this certification requires a commercial driver’s license.
 The same is true for an ReOC and an RePL where the ReOC is the general company certification where multiple RePL certified pilots can work under.